-Smuggling of human beings play an important role in Austria; Austria is considered to be both, a destination country as well as a transit country for irregular migrants on their way to other EU member states.
+Smuggling of human beings plays an important role in Austria; Austria is considered to be both, a destination country as well as a transit country for irregular migrants on their way to other EU member states.
 During the last 15 years, external border control, international police cooperation and information exchange have constantly been improved.
 On the international level, so-called "security partnerships" have been established with Austria's neighbouring countries in 2000, and a number of joint projects have been implemented concerning countermeasures against human smuggling and trafficking in the countries of origin.
 One example of such a project was the operation sunflower, where Austrian and Bulgarian police captured smugglers who were smuggling Syrians in trucks loaded with sunflower seeds from Bulgaria, across Romania and Hungary to Austria.
 The destination countries were Germany and Sweden.
 The fee per person was 10,000 euro.
 The group of smugglers was successful in at least 21 tours carrying at least 500 Syrian refugees.
+In 2015, the most spectacular operation was Mahmoud, where Austrian police cooperated with Greece, Hungary, Serbia and Germany, under the coordination of Europol; in consequence, all in all 23 persons could be arrested who were involved in the criminal organisation Jamal, involving persons amongst others from Palestine, Algeria and Syria.

 Austria has concluded several readmission agreements on a bilateral level with countries of origin and transit of irregular immigration (NCP, 2006).
-A report by the Austrian National Contact point on return migration (forced or voluntary) highlights the system in place in Austria (EMN, 2007).
+A report by the Austrian National Contact point on return migration (forced or voluntary) highlights the system in place in Austria (EMN, 2007, 2015).
 The continuous reporting system of the Ministry of Interior is providing increasingly differentiated data on the various forms of irregular migration and the changing dynamics over time.